meraki/dashboard-api-go/client/docs/GetNetworkSensorAlertsProfiles200ResponseInnerConditionsInnerThreshold.md

 `func (o *GetNetworkSensorAlertsProfiles200ResponseInnerConditionsInnerThreshold) HasIndoorAirQuality() bool`

 HasIndoorAirQuality returns a boolean if a field has been set.

+### GetRealPower

+`func (o *GetNetworkSensorAlertsProfiles200ResponseInnerConditionsInnerThreshold) GetRealPower() GetNetworkSensorAlertsProfiles200ResponseInnerConditionsInnerThresholdRealPower`

+GetRealPower returns the RealPower field if non-nil, zero value otherwise.

+### GetRealPowerOk

+`func (o *GetNetworkSensorAlertsProfiles200ResponseInnerConditionsInnerThreshold) GetRealPowerOk() (*GetNetworkSensorAlertsProfiles200ResponseInnerConditionsInnerThresholdRealPower, bool)`

+GetRealPowerOk returns a tuple with the RealPower field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetRealPower

+`func (o *GetNetworkSensorAlertsProfiles200ResponseInnerConditionsInnerThreshold) SetRealPower(v GetNetworkSensorAlertsProfiles200ResponseInnerConditionsInnerThresholdRealPower)`

+SetRealPower sets RealPower field to given value.

+### HasRealPower

+`func (o *GetNetworkSensorAlertsProfiles200ResponseInnerConditionsInnerThreshold) HasRealPower() bool`

+HasRealPower returns a boolean if a field has been set.

+### GetApparentPower

+`func (o *GetNetworkSensorAlertsProfiles200ResponseInnerConditionsInnerThreshold) GetApparentPower() GetNetworkSensorAlertsProfiles200ResponseInnerConditionsInnerThresholdApparentPower`

+GetApparentPower returns the ApparentPower field if non-nil, zero value otherwise.

+### GetApparentPowerOk

+`func (o *GetNetworkSensorAlertsProfiles200ResponseInnerConditionsInnerThreshold) GetApparentPowerOk() (*GetNetworkSensorAlertsProfiles200ResponseInnerConditionsInnerThresholdApparentPower, bool)`

+GetApparentPowerOk returns a tuple with the ApparentPower field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetApparentPower

+`func (o *GetNetworkSensorAlertsProfiles200ResponseInnerConditionsInnerThreshold) SetApparentPower(v GetNetworkSensorAlertsProfiles200ResponseInnerConditionsInnerThresholdApparentPower)`

+SetApparentPower sets ApparentPower field to given value.

+### HasApparentPower

+`func (o *GetNetworkSensorAlertsProfiles200ResponseInnerConditionsInnerThreshold) HasApparentPower() bool`

+HasApparentPower returns a boolean if a field has been set.

+### GetPowerFactor

+`func (o *GetNetworkSensorAlertsProfiles200ResponseInnerConditionsInnerThreshold) GetPowerFactor() GetNetworkSensorAlertsProfiles200ResponseInnerConditionsInnerThresholdPowerFactor`

+GetPowerFactor returns the PowerFactor field if non-nil, zero value otherwise.

+### GetPowerFactorOk

+`func (o *GetNetworkSensorAlertsProfiles200ResponseInnerConditionsInnerThreshold) GetPowerFactorOk() (*GetNetworkSensorAlertsProfiles200ResponseInnerConditionsInnerThresholdPowerFactor, bool)`

+GetPowerFactorOk returns a tuple with the PowerFactor field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPowerFactor

+`func (o *GetNetworkSensorAlertsProfiles200ResponseInnerConditionsInnerThreshold) SetPowerFactor(v GetNetworkSensorAlertsProfiles200ResponseInnerConditionsInnerThresholdPowerFactor)`

+SetPowerFactor sets PowerFactor field to given value.

+### HasPowerFactor

+`func (o *GetNetworkSensorAlertsProfiles200ResponseInnerConditionsInnerThreshold) HasPowerFactor() bool`

+HasPowerFactor returns a boolean if a field has been set.

+### GetCurrent

+`func (o *GetNetworkSensorAlertsProfiles200ResponseInnerConditionsInnerThreshold) GetCurrent() GetNetworkSensorAlertsProfiles200ResponseInnerConditionsInnerThresholdCurrent`

+GetCurrent returns the Current field if non-nil, zero value otherwise.

+### GetCurrentOk

+`func (o *GetNetworkSensorAlertsProfiles200ResponseInnerConditionsInnerThreshold) GetCurrentOk() (*GetNetworkSensorAlertsProfiles200ResponseInnerConditionsInnerThresholdCurrent, bool)`

+GetCurrentOk returns a tuple with the Current field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetCurrent

+`func (o *GetNetworkSensorAlertsProfiles200ResponseInnerConditionsInnerThreshold) SetCurrent(v GetNetworkSensorAlertsProfiles200ResponseInnerConditionsInnerThresholdCurrent)`

+SetCurrent sets Current field to given value.

+### HasCurrent

+`func (o *GetNetworkSensorAlertsProfiles200ResponseInnerConditionsInnerThreshold) HasCurrent() bool`

+HasCurrent returns a boolean if a field has been set.

+### GetVoltage

+`func (o *GetNetworkSensorAlertsProfiles200ResponseInnerConditionsInnerThreshold) GetVoltage() GetNetworkSensorAlertsProfiles200ResponseInnerConditionsInnerThresholdVoltage`

+GetVoltage returns the Voltage field if non-nil, zero value otherwise.

+### GetVoltageOk

+`func (o *GetNetworkSensorAlertsProfiles200ResponseInnerConditionsInnerThreshold) GetVoltageOk() (*GetNetworkSensorAlertsProfiles200ResponseInnerConditionsInnerThresholdVoltage, bool)`

+GetVoltageOk returns a tuple with the Voltage field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetVoltage

+`func (o *GetNetworkSensorAlertsProfiles200ResponseInnerConditionsInnerThreshold) SetVoltage(v GetNetworkSensorAlertsProfiles200ResponseInnerConditionsInnerThresholdVoltage)`

+SetVoltage sets Voltage field to given value.

+### HasVoltage

+`func (o *GetNetworkSensorAlertsProfiles200ResponseInnerConditionsInnerThreshold) HasVoltage() bool`

+HasVoltage returns a boolean if a field has been set.

+### GetFrequency

+`func (o *GetNetworkSensorAlertsProfiles200ResponseInnerConditionsInnerThreshold) GetFrequency() GetNetworkSensorAlertsProfiles200ResponseInnerConditionsInnerThresholdFrequency`

+GetFrequency returns the Frequency field if non-nil, zero value otherwise.

+### GetFrequencyOk

+`func (o *GetNetworkSensorAlertsProfiles200ResponseInnerConditionsInnerThreshold) GetFrequencyOk() (*GetNetworkSensorAlertsProfiles200ResponseInnerConditionsInnerThresholdFrequency, bool)`

+GetFrequencyOk returns a tuple with the Frequency field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetFrequency

+`func (o *GetNetworkSensorAlertsProfiles200ResponseInnerConditionsInnerThreshold) SetFrequency(v GetNetworkSensorAlertsProfiles200ResponseInnerConditionsInnerThresholdFrequency)`

+SetFrequency sets Frequency field to given value.

+### HasFrequency

+`func (o *GetNetworkSensorAlertsProfiles200ResponseInnerConditionsInnerThreshold) HasFrequency() bool`

+HasFrequency returns a boolean if a field has been set.

+### GetUpstreamPower

+`func (o *GetNetworkSensorAlertsProfiles200ResponseInnerConditionsInnerThreshold) GetUpstreamPower() GetNetworkSensorAlertsProfiles200ResponseInnerConditionsInnerThresholdUpstreamPower`

+GetUpstreamPower returns the UpstreamPower field if non-nil, zero value otherwise.

+### GetUpstreamPowerOk

+`func (o *GetNetworkSensorAlertsProfiles200ResponseInnerConditionsInnerThreshold) GetUpstreamPowerOk() (*GetNetworkSensorAlertsProfiles200ResponseInnerConditionsInnerThresholdUpstreamPower, bool)`

+GetUpstreamPowerOk returns a tuple with the UpstreamPower field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetUpstreamPower

+`func (o *GetNetworkSensorAlertsProfiles200ResponseInnerConditionsInnerThreshold) SetUpstreamPower(v GetNetworkSensorAlertsProfiles200ResponseInnerConditionsInnerThresholdUpstreamPower)`

+SetUpstreamPower sets UpstreamPower field to given value.

+### HasUpstreamPower

+`func (o *GetNetworkSensorAlertsProfiles200ResponseInnerConditionsInnerThreshold) HasUpstreamPower() bool`

+HasUpstreamPower returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)